Honestpuck/Honestpuck/README.md

-🔭 I’ve finished improvements to [PatchBot](https://github.com/Honestpuck/PatchBot), a system for zero-touch packaging and patch management for Jamf, my _magnum opus_ for 2020 and shipped v3.
+🔭 My project [PatchBot](https://github.com/Honestpuck/PatchBot), a system for zero-touch packaging and patch management for Jamf, my _magnum opus_ for 2020 is no longer under active development.
+A total rewrite may emerge from testing.

-I've also built a totally new project, [scriptorium](https://github.com/Honestpuck/scriptorium), a tool to make versioning and editing your Jamf Pro scripts easier that recently went into production.
+I've also built [scriptorium](https://github.com/Honestpuck/scriptorium), a tool to make versioning and editing your Jamf Pro scripts easier.
 It was the subject of my JNUC2021 presentation.
+Work on adding extension atrributes is ongoing.

 There is some work here on using the NIST tool set to enforce security benchmarks, (https://github.com/Honestpuck/NIST-macos-security-HOWTO) which was the subject of my presentation at JNUC 2022.
+Edits are ongoing.

 If you like my work you can [buy me a coffee](https://buymeacoffee.com/honestpuck)